BeehiveHQ/beehive-ai/docs/core_concepts/beehives.md

 chart_generator = BeehiveAgent(
     name="ChartGenerator",
-    backstory="You are a data analyst that specializes in writing and executing code to produce visualizations.", model=OpenAIModel(
+    backstory=backstory_template.format(backstory="You are a data analyst that specializes in writing and executing code to produce visualizations."), model=OpenAIModel(
-        model="gpt-3.5-turbo-0125",
+        model="gpt-4-turbo",
         api_key="<your_api_key>",
     ),
     tools=[python_repl],  # tool for executing Python code